danbgray/pywarp/README.md

 Pywarp is a set of functions and methods to evaluate warp drive spacetimes using Einstein's theory of General Relativity inspired by Warp Factory https://github.com/NerdsWithAttitudes/WarpFactory as a numerical process.

-PyWarp is a Python package for calculating the energy tensor from a given metric tensor using Einstein's Field Equations.
-This package provides a set of functions to compute various tensors, including the Ricci tensor, Ricci scalar, Einstein tensor, and the energy density tensor.
+PyWarp is a Python package for calculating the stress-energy tensor from a given metric tensor using Einstein's Field Equations.
+This package provides a set of functions to compute various tensors, including the Ricci tensor, Ricci scalar, Einstein tensor, and the stress-energy tensor itself.

 ## Installation